Symmetry, Thermodynamics and Topology in Active Matter: From Living Cells to biological tissue

-There are also situations where epithelial cells organize in remarkable orderly patterns that seem to be essential to the functioning of many tissues.
+\paragraph{\nf{Form meets fuction.}} There are also situations where epithelial cells organize in remarkable orderly patterns that seem to be essential to the functioning of many tissues.
 Examples are photoreceptor cells in the eyes~\cite{pujic2004retinal}, the hexagonal cell packings in the wing of developing \emph{Drosophila}~\cite{classen2005hexagonal} (see Fig. \ref{fig:Tissue}), and the remarkable rectangular cell lattice observed in the development of the freshwater shrimp \emph{Parhyale}~\cite{sun2019amphipod}.
 The mechanisms that control the development of such regular, ordered epithelial cell packings remain only partially understood.
 Do protein anisotropies existing at the single-cell or subcellular level control the emergence of ordered structures, as for instance suggested in models of the eye retina~\cite{salbreux2012coupling}, or do regular cellular arrangements emerge spontaneously from cell-cell interactions?
-What is the role of growth and growth anisotropy in organizing ordered cell packings?
-Do defects in such ordered structures have a biological functionality or conversely correlate with disruption of specific functions?
+What is the role of growth and growth anisotropy in organizing ordered cell packings? \mcm{Answering these questions may also help inform and guide new pathways of active assembly for the design of fucntional materials.}